Difference-in-Differences with Sample Selection: Proofs of Results

-where $Y_{01}^{LB}$ and $Y_{01}^{UB}$ are the theoretical upper and lower bound of the outcome distribution of untreated people in the post-treatment period.
+where $Y_{1}^{LB}$ and $Y_{1}^{UB}$ are the theoretical upper and lower bounds of the potential outcomes in the post-treatment period.
 As these are wide bounds, we impose Assumption \ref{mean dominance}(a) to shrink the bounds.
-This assumption implies the potential outcome of always observed in untreated state first-order stochastically dominates compliers.
-Imposing this assumption, we can tighten the upper bound of $E[Y_{1}^{*}(0)|D=0, ONO]$.
+This assumption implies the potential outcome of always-observed in the untreated state first-order stochastically dominates compliers.
+Imposing this assumption, we can tighten the upper bound of $\mathbbm{E}[Y_{1}^{\ast}(0)|D=0, ONO]$.
 Then

-Where $\mathbbm{E}[Y_{1}^{*}(0)|D=0, OOO]$ can be point identified as $\mathbbm{E}[Y_{1}|D=0,S_{0}=1, S_{1}=1]$ under positive monotonicity considering the untreated individuals observed in both periods.Thus,
+where $\mathbbm{E}[Y_{1}^{\ast}(0)|D=0, OOO]$ can be point identified as $\mathbbm{E}[Y_{1}|D=0,S_{0}=1, S_{1}=1]$ under positive monotonicity considering the untreated individuals observed in both periods.
+Thus,

-Combining the bounds for $\mathbbm{E}[Y_{1}^{*}(1)-Y_{0}^{*}(1)|D=1, ONO]$, $\mathbbm{E}[Y_{0}^{*}(0)|D=0, ONO]$ and $\mathbbm{E}[Y_{1}^{*}(0)|D=0, ONO]$ as derived in Equations \ref{bound_ONO1}, \ref{Bound_ONO0_t_0} and \ref{bound_ONO0} with the decomposition of $\tau_{ONO}$ given in Equation \ref{decom_ONO} we find that the parameter of interest $\tau_{ONO}$ is in the interval { } \end{proof}
+Combining the bounds for $\mathbbm{E}[Y_{1}^{\ast}(1)-Y_{0}^{\ast}(1)|D=1, ONO]$, $\mathbbm{E}[Y_{0}^{\ast}(0)|D=0, ONO]$ and $\mathbbm{E}[Y_{1}^{\ast}(0)|D=0, ONO]$ as derived in Equations \ref{bound_ONO1}, \ref{Bound_ONO0_t_0} and \ref{bound_ONO0} with the decomposition of $\tau_{ONO}$ given in Equation \ref{decom_ONO} we find that the parameter of interest $\tau_{ONO}$ is in the interval { } \end{proof}